 DELETED

 In conclusion, installing and configuring Memcached on Debian Linux can significantly improve the performance of your web applications by providing a fast, efficient, and easy-to-use caching system.
 Following the steps outlined in this guide, you can successfully set up Memcached, configure it with your preferred web server, and secure it using UFW.
-With the right configuration and management, Memcached can become essential in optimizing your applications and providing a better user experience.
+With the proper configuration and management, Memcached can become essential in optimizing your applications and providing a better user experience.